IrtizaZaidi356/Google_Map_Data_Scraping/README.md

 # 🗺️ Google Maps Scraper (Streamlit + Playwright + Python)

 A **Streamlit web app** to scrape business details from **Google Maps** using **Playwright automation**.
-It extracts clean, structured data from Google Maps listings and lets you **download results** as CSV.
+It extracts clean, structured data from Google Maps listings and lets you **download results** as Excel & CSV.

 ---